Your web browser is outdated and may be insecure

 Review each paragraph carefully, checking that your statement only communicates exactly what was asked for or required.
 Look at whether the facts can be evidenced.
 Check that the facts you provide are clearly and objectively explained.

-Remember: if you feel your practice or conduct is under investigation, call us for advice.
+Remember: if you feel your practice or conduct is under investigation, contact us for advice.

 Keep a copy